 Make sure all equipment is fully charged and spare batteries or spare equipment are available if needed.

-☑ Latex Gloves
+☑ Latex/Nitrile Gloves

 Some stewards are assigned the job of checking bags for glass bottles, food, drinks, and weapons.
 Since searching in stranger’s bags can be dirty and hazardous work (think germs that could cause illness), then you’ll want to provide your stewards with disposable gloves to do this task - latex or another substance will work such as nitrile for those with latex allergies.